 The University of Delaware offers a new innovative interdisciplinary Ph.D. in Economic Education, run jointly by the Department of Economics and the School of Education and designed to train the next generation of leaders in this important and fast-growing field.

-Traditionally, professionals and scholars in this field have been trained in either Economics or Education, with little or no formal training in the other area.
-This is no longer an adequate model for training economic educators: the increasing complexity and importance of economics in today’s world requires a new generation of scholars and leaders who have a deeper understanding of both disciplines.
-Drawing on the substantial strengths in graduate programs in Economics and Education at the University of Delaware and on the nationally recognized University of Delaware Center for Economic Education and Entrepreneurship, this new PhD in Economic Education provides that needed interdisciplinary training.
+Traditionally, professionals and scholars in this field have been trained in either economics or education, with little or no formal training in the other area.
+This is no longer an adequate model for training economic educators - the increasing complexity and importance of economics in today’s world requires a new generation of scholars and leaders who have a deeper understanding of both disciplines.
+Drawing on the substantial strengths in graduate programs in economics and education at the University of Delaware and on the nationally recognized University of Delaware Center for Economic Education and Entrepreneurship, the UD Ph.D. in economic education provides that needed interdisciplinary training.

 Students do not need any special undergraduate preparation, although exposure to coursework in economics mathematics (through elementary calculus), and statistics is strongly recommended.
-Strong students will be considered for financial aid.
-For more information, contact Prof. Saul Hoffman, Department of Economics, or Prof. Kathleen Minke, Director of Graduate Programs, School of Education
+Well-qualified students will be considered for financial aid.